rustyoldrake/WatsonR/README.md

 A package for R to engage Watson Developer Cloud Services
 Demo Video - https://www.youtube.com/watch?v=leKCMu9TrEI

+# Status - Feb 15, 2017
+	added new credentials method for alchemy only.
+This new method is described under 'Secrets Management' below.
+Soon all the API will be calllable using this method.

 # Status - Feb 12, 2017
     Joe and Ryan had a short talk to synch up. (thanks Joe!)
     TO DO BEFORE GOOD ENOUGH FOR CRAN  (Soft target March 2017)